FusionAuth/fusionauth-site/site/_posts/2022-08-08-announcing-fusionauth-1-37.md

 curl -H "Authorization: $API_KEY" https://$INSTANCE_HOSTNAME/api/webhook|jq '.webhooks|.[]|.id,.global,.applicationIds '
 ```

-This will show any webhooks configured for a specific application.
-If `global` is false, the application Ids for which this webhoook is configured will be printed as well.
+This will show all webhooks.
+Any with a value of `false` for the `global` field is application specific.
+For these, application Ids will be printed as well.

-## Can verify an email without sending an email
+## Verify an email address without sending an email

-Email address verification is critical for CIAM systems to ensure accounts are created by legitimate users and that self service actions such as password resets can be delivered.
-FusionAuth supports this functionality.
-There are a number of interactions that will verify a user's email address, but they all involve sending emails to the email address associated with an account.
+Email address verification is critical for CIAM systems to ensure accounts are created by legitimate users.
+Additionally, self service workflows such as password resets require a valid email address.
+FusionAuth supports email verification.
+Prior to this release, there are a number of ways to verify a user's email address, but they all sent emails to the user's inbox.

-However, there are times when you want to verify an email address without sending an email.
-This may be because you've already verified the email address through another system, because you provisioned the email address yourself, or because the email address is trusted.
+However, you may want to verify an email address without actually sending an email.
+Example use cases include when you've already verified the email address through another system, because you provisioned the email address yourself out of band, or because there's a registration workflow outside of FusionAuth which has confirmed deliverability.

-You can now use an API call to directly mark a user's email as verified.
+You can now use an API call to mark a user's email as verified:

 ```shell
 INSTANCE_HOSTNAME=... # your instance's hostname